Tosta-Mista/Django_Agenda/agenda/README.md

 Django_Agenda
 =============

-An agenda writed in python django.
+An agenda write in python django.